St. Thomas offers several pre-professional programs to prepare students for a wide range of fields

 Medically oriented professional schools recognize the desirability of a broad liberal arts education that includes a strong foundation in the natural sciences (biology, chemistry, physics, and mathematics), well-developed communication skills, and a background in the social sciences and humanities.

 Students interested in health-related careers will need to declare a major as well as take specific courses required for admission to the professional graduate programs of their choice.
-The Office of Academic Counseling provides resources and support to students in choosing specific coursework necessary to meet professional school admission requirements and understanding procedures.
+The Office of Academic Counseling & Support provides resources and support to students in choosing specific coursework necessary to meet professional school admission requirements and understanding procedures.

 Pharmacists are an increasingly important piece of the health care puzzle, as more pharmacists are counseling patients in planning therapy regiments.
 According to the Department of Labor, the job outlook for pharmacists is excellent.